Measuring Employee Engagement isn’t Done by Clicks

 Sometimes, the phrase “employee engagement” seems straightforward, but you’re unsure what it’s made up of.
 Yes, it’s showing that your employees are actively engaged in their positions at your organization.
 But how can we make this term less ambiguous?

-Metrics like clicks, channel, and content that you can deliver are more internal communications measurements than employee engagement.
+Metrics like clicks, channel, and content that you can deliver are more internal communications measurements than employee engagement metrics.
 They’re practically synonymous with the c-suite, but “communications” and “engagement” are entirely different.

 My favorite definition of employee engagement provides a lot of clarity: